chedim/cliffhanger/README.md

 Naming context phrases are treated as paths on the application's data graph.
 For example, phrase `current user name` will refer to datapoint `name` associated with datapoint `user` under datapoint `current`.

+### Request Context
+Request context is entered into with `a`/`an` _request keyword_ from a naming context.
+Request context collects a datapoint name.
+A value is then requested from the datapoint with collected name and used as the datapoint definition.

 ### Definition context
 Definition context is entered into with `is`/`are` _defining keyword_ from a naming context.

 ### Condition context
-Condition context is entered into with `when` _condition keyword_ either from naming or definitition context and provides control point definitions.
+Condition context is entered into with `if`/`before`/`after` _condition keywords_ either from naming or definitition context and provides control point definitions.
+Condition context may be exited into definition context using a semicolon.

 ## Definition branching
 Semicolon followed by newline (':\n') can be used in definiton context to provide multiple alternative branching definitions.
-Each branching definition then starts with a dash ('-') and ends with a newline ('\n'):
+Each branching definition then need to start with a whitespace offset:
 ```
-the fibonacchi of a numer is:
+the fibonacchi of a number is:
-- 0 when the number is 0
+  if the number is 0: 0
-- 1 when the number is 1
+  if the number is 1: 1
-- (the fibonacchi of (the number - 1)) + (the fibonacchi of (the number + 2)) otherwise
+  else: (the fibonacchi of (the number - 1)) + (the fibonacchi of (the number + 2))
 ```

 Only one value definition in a branching set can be active at a time.
 If none of the definitions is active then the datapoint is undefined and evaluates to false unless it has other active definitions.

 ## Datapoints
-Cliffhanger datapoints can belong either to abstract or concrete datapoint graph.
+Cliffhanger datapoints construct a data graph that can react to external signals.
-The abstract graph contains type definitions and datapoint classes and can be accessed using the `a` keyword.
-The concrete graph contains concrete values calculated for application's datapoint.
-These ghraphs together constitute the application context.

 ### Datapoint Values
 When a datapoint is referenced in a definition, cliffhanger machine first looks for the current datapoint value in the application context.